FHA Mortgage Guidelines

 • outstanding collections and charged-off accounts to be paid off

-• other additional FHA requirements that are above and beyond those set by the Federal Housing Administration.
+• other additional FHA requirements are above, and beyond those the Federal Housing Administration sets.

-Homebuyers looking for a lender with no overlays, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
-Borrowers can also email us at gcho@gustancho.com.
-We are available to answer questions and take mortgage loan applications 7 days a week including evenings, weekends, and holidays.
+Homebuyers looking for a lender with no overlays, please get in touch with us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Borrowers can also email us at alex@gustancho.com.
+We can answer questions and take mortgage loan applications seven days a week, including evenings, weekends, and holidays.

 FHA Versus Conventional Loan Credit Score Requirements

-FHA Loans For Homebuyers With Lower Credit Scores And Bad Credit
+FHA Mortgage Guidelines For Lower Credit Scores and Bad Credit

 HUD, the parent of FHA, does not originate or fund FHA loans.
-HUD is in charge of FHA loans and acts as a government mortgage insurance agency.
+HUD is responsible for FHA loans and is a government mortgage insurance agency.
 HUD insures FHA loans private mortgage companies originate and fund in the event borrowers default on their FHA loans.
 FHA loans are the most popular mortgage loan program today for home buyers.
 Besides being very popular with first-time homebuyers,

 FHA Mortgage Guidelines On Down Payment Requirements Versus Credit Scores